 Eduroam stands for EDUcation ROAMing.
-It allows UC staff and postgraduate students to use the eduroam network on the UC campus as well as login to eduroam at other participating institutions using their IT account.
+It allows UC staff and postgraduate students to use the eduroam network on the UC campus.
+UC staff and all UC students are able to login to eduroam at other participating institutions using their IT account.
 It also allows users from other participating academic institutions to connect to UC wireless using their authentication credentials from their own institution.

 When connecting to eduroam, you will need to add "@canterbury.ac.nz" to the end your user name.
 For example email@example.com.